Creuna-Oslo/ui-team-meta/tools-of-quality.md

 ## 👀 Transparency

-To ensure a wholesome and productive environment, we will be fully transparent with the team.
+To ensure a wholesome and productive environment, we _must and will_ be fully transparent with the team.

 The customer is a part of the team.
 Therefore, if you "can't" say something to the customer, it does not exist for the team.
 We will not be forced to keep secrets from our own team members.